yhuang122/Image-Explanations-with-shapiq/ImplementationProgressSummary.md

 ### Team B — Feature Development & Bug Fix (2 people)

-**Mission**: Implement CLIP-compatible accelerator segmenters, fix bugs reported by Team A, and optimize the Imputer pipeline.
+**Mission**: Implement CLIP-compatible segmenters, fix bugs reported by Team A, and optimize the Imputer pipeline.

 #### B1.
 Bug Fix (Responsive — from Team A reports)